sixeyed/docker-windows-workshop/slides/sections/frontend-web.md

 ## Try the app again

+Now there's a new web application container listening on port `8020`.

-As before, browse to port `8020` on your Docker VM's domain name, or direct on the VM:
+You can browse to your Docker VM's domain name, or to [localhost](http://localhost:8020/app) on the VM:

 ```
 firefox "http://localhost:8020/app"